rpires71/milestone1/README.md

 - [ ] Teaching qualifications (e.g. PGCE, CPD) are easy to find and explained simply.
 - [ ] No technical jargon — use parent-friendly language.
 - [ ] Highlights subject-specific credentials (e.g. Computer Science).
-- [ ] Includes a call-to-action to Bookings page.
 - [ ] A call-to-action guides users to the Bookings page.
 - [ ] Navigation is easy to use for non-technical users.
 - [ ] The site is responsive across desktop, tablet, and mobile.